How do I extend my UK student Visa?

 As you will have already been studying, you may qualify as a student with an ‘established presence’ and therefore will only be required to show you have the living costs of £1020 ( studying within London) or £820 (outside of London) for a maximum of 2 months rather than the normal 9 months.
 You will then have to show you can meet the cost of the fees for the first year of your continued study.

-If you have any queries regarding an extension to your visa, then contact a member of our Immigration team.
+If you have any queries regarding your student visa extension, then contact a member of our Immigration team.

 All advice is correct at time of publication.